OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

 ### `test`

-Will execute tests defined in the `tests` filed.
+Will execute tests defined in the `tests` field.

 | Setting Parameter | Type         | Description    |
 | ----------------- | ------------ | -------------- |